twwbell/ds-course6-wk4/StatisticalInference.md

 The analysis underlined the theory: with an increased number of simulations, the distribution of averages approximates the standard normal distribution

 # Simulations
 In this section the exponential distribution is explored and simulations are prepared for further analysis.
 The seed is set to be able to reproduce simulations.
-Lambda is set to 0.2 and the number of exponentials is n = 40.
+Lambda is set to 0.2 and the number of exponentials is $n$ = 40.

 ```r